 Just as with HIV-1, many cases of HIV-2 display no symptoms.
 When symptoms do appear they will be similar to typical HIV-1 symptoms including fever, fatigue, weight loss and headache.

-This test is primarily recommended for patients who are from West Africa or have had contact with a person from that part of the world.
+This test is primarily recommended for people who are from West Africa or have had contact with a person from that part of the world.
 HIV-2 testing may also be considered by someone who has developed infections associated with HIV but has not tested positive for HIV-1.
-Common HIV-1 tests may not be accurate in detecting HIV-2 antibodies.
+While some types of testing such as the HIV1/2 Antigen/Antibody test are normally able to detect HIV-2 as well as HIV-1, people who are particularly concerned about HIV-2 should take a test specifically intended to detect HIV-2

 Turnaround time for this test is typically 1-3 business days.